marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 ```

 :::tip
-`(leaf) => (this.view = new ExampleView(leaf))` lets us return the view instance _and_ save the instance so that we can reference it later.
+`(leaf) => (this.view = new ExampleView(leaf))` lets you return the view instance _and_ save the instance so that you can reference it later.
 Neat! 👌
 :::

-We need to make sure that we clean up the view when the plugin is disabled.
-In this case, we need to:
+You need to make sure to clean up the view when the plugin is disabled.
+In particular, you need to:

 - Allow the view clean up after itself by calling `onClose`
 - Detach all leaves that are using the view